english-blog/english-blog.github.io/_posts/2021-03-02-will-you-have-more-time-with-me.md

 Mar 1st, 2021. ~11.30 PM PST.

 We were watching a Tamil movie [Kaaka Muttai](https://www.imdb.com/title/tt3973410/) tonight.
-My wife was sitting next to me, and my daughter in my lap, leaning on my chest, all feeling cozy inside a velvet comforter.
-Our typical family movies time.
+My wife was sitting next to me, and my 5 year old daughter in my lap, leaning on my chest, all feeling cozy inside a velvet comforter.
+Our typical family movie time.

 The grandmother character dies in that movie, triggering a conversation between me and my daughter.